 Furthermore, we draw attention to the fact that the financial statements of LECLANCHE SA disclose an excess of liabilities over assets in accordance with article 725 para.
 2 CO.
-Due to the fact that the Company's creditors converted their claims into equity in the amount of kCHF 33'783 on 29 March 2021, of which kCHF 30'248 were open as of 31 December 2020, the Board of Directors has refrained from notifying the court.
+Due to the fact that the company's creditors subordinated their claims in the amount of kCHF 41'237, the Board of Directors has refrained from notifying the court.